Marvin the Martian

-Marvin the Martian is an extraterrestrial character from the Looney Tunes and Merrie Melodies series.
-He frequently appears as a villain in cartoons and video games, and wears a Roman soldier's helmet and skirt.
+Marvin the Martian is a fictional cartoon character from the Looney Tunes and Merrie Melodies series.
+He frequently appears as an extraterrestrial villain in cartoons and video games, and wears a Roman soldier's helmet and skirt.
 The character has been voiced by Mel Blanc, Joe Alaskey, Bob Bergen and Eric Bauza, among others.

 The character first appeared as an antagonist in the 1948 Bugs Bunny cartoon Haredevil Hare.
 He went on to appear in four more cartoons produced between 1952 and 1963.

 Conception and creation

-Marvin's design was based on the Hoplite style of armor usually worn by the Roman god Mars.
+Marvin's design was based on the Hoplite style of armor, usually worn by the Roman god Mars.
 "That was the uniform that Mars wore — that helmet and skirt.
 We thought putting it on this ant-like creature might be funny.
 But since he had no mouth, we had to convey that he was speaking totally through his movements.
 It demanded a kind of expressive body mechanics."

-Marvin was never named in the original shorts – he was referred to as the Commander of Flying Saucer X-2 in The Hasty Hare in 1952, and sometimes referred to as "Antwerp" in promotional material or other projects like the live stage show version of Bugs Bunny in Space.
+Marvin was never named in the original shorts — he was referred to as the Commander of Flying Saucer X-2 in The Hasty Hare in 1952, and sometimes referred to as "Antwerp" in promotional material or other projects like the live stage show version of Bugs Bunny in Space.
 However, in 1979, once the character attracted merchandising interest, the name "Marvin" was selected for The Bugs Bunny/Road Runner Movie.

 Marvin appeared in five theatrical cartoons from 1948 to 1963: